get your questions answered

 We ask that applicants DO NOT call for status updates.
 We have a high volume of applications to review and cannot give updates over the phone.
 Applicants are updated via email when their application is received.
 Interview invitations are also sent via email.

-Once your application materials have been received by the program you will be notified via email as to the next steps in the application process.
-Typically, interviews are held in the September-December timeframe.
+Once your verifiedapplication has been received by the program, you will be notified via email as to the next steps in the application process.
+We anticipate that interviews for the 2022-2023 application cycle will be held between January - March 2023.

 No. The interview will be virtual.